sooondro/Authentication/README.md

   -Create router
     -in server folder create a new folder called auth -in that folder create index.js
-    -require router adn export it
+    -require router and export it
-  -require the router in the main index.js using relative path
+    -require the router in the main index.js using relative path -in server folder npm install joi for validating
+  -in server do npm install monk, then new folder called db in server, then new file connection.js -add db in auth index.js